elm/compiler/README.md

 ---------------------------------------

 * When installing on Debian, "blaze-html-0.4.3.2" fails to compile.
 You must install "blaze-html-0.4.3.1" instead.
 * Elm does not appear to work with the latest versions of "containers" (i.e. 0.4.2.*).
-I know it works with containers-0.3.0.0, so to avoid this problem, you can try: cabal install elm --constrain="containers==0.3.0.0"
+I know it works with containers-0.3.0.0, so to avoid this problem, you can try: cabal install elm --constrain="containers==0.4.1.0" --force-reinstall
 * On Windows, HAppStack has trouble installing because of issues with the "network" package.
 I struggled with this problem on Windows 7 until I found the suggestion at the bottom of [this page](http://hackage.haskell.org/trac/ghc/ticket/5159).
 * Likely more to come...